Agile People Coach

 Communicating effectively; relating to others, creating and maintaining healthy interactions, having productive conversations, and ultimately the ability to influence others requires both practice and an understanding of the dynamics of effective communication.
 In this session, we work on the dynamics of effective communication through the lenses of several mental models; the dynamics of productive conversations, and the power of effective storytelling to move and influence others.
 We explore 3 types of stories we can learn to identify and narrative patterns that help you tell compelling stories as a leader.

-Day 3 or Session H1-5 Agile People Leadership
+Day 3 (alternative) or Session L1-5 Agile People Leadership

 Session H1: How HR’s role is Changing when we need to Increase Business Agility